 One, ensure that the entrances are facing away from the wind.
 You don’t want a sharp breeze chilling your colony after you’ve worked so hard to keep them alive.

 Second, create a windbreaker for your apiary.
 You could use bales of straw.
 You can move the hives behind a tree line.
-You could build a temporary snow fence.
+Or, you may want to provide insulation or wrap for your hives.
+And still, you could build a temporary snow fence.

 The only problem with the latter option is that you have to take it down when the season is over and up again next fall.